 “In 1879, for example, one British traveler, R. W. Felkin, witnessed cesarean section performed by Ugandans.
 The healer used banana wine to semi-intoxicate the woman and to cleanse his hands and her abdomen prior to surgery.
 He used a midline incision and applied cautery to minimize hemorrhaging. […] The patient recovered well, and Felkin concluded that this technique was well developed and has clearly been used a long time.”

 As it turns out, Felkin never concluded that the technique was well developed or that it had been used a long time.
-See, even with reputable sources, it’s important to verify what the primary sources said.
-It’s not always possible of course, but if you’re going to make bold claims you darn well better find that Felkin fellow’s writings to see what he actually had to say.
+Even with reputable sources, it’s important to verify what the primary sources said.
+It’s not always possible of course, but before you extrapolate on the claims of a secondary source, you darn well better find that Felkin fellow’s writings to see what he actually had to say.

 Thinking like a Historian

 Before I even got to Felkin’s speech transcription, I had more than a few questions about this R. W. Felkin fellow.

 - Why was he, a tourist, a stranger, allowed near a laboring woman?

 - Why did he assume that the people performing the c-section weren’t trained in modern (19th century) surgical techniques?